 overwrite the new workspaces.
 To use both the new default workspaces and preserve your custom workspaces, do the following:

 - Make sure that your custom workspaces do not use the same name as any of the default workspaces.
-If required, rename and save them with custom names if required.
+If necessary, rename and save them with custom names.

 - Make sure the preference to Import workspace from project (Window>Workspaces submenu) is toggled on.

 - Save a Premiere project with your custom workspace in use (selected).
 If you have more than one custom workspace, create a separate project for each of these other custom workspaces.

 - Copy the current Layouts folder as a backup to revert back.

 - Delete the Layouts folder (this folder will be re-created with the new default workspaces the next time you launch Premiere Pro).

 - Launch Premiere Pro to see the new workspaces.

 - Open the project you saved with your custom workspace in use.
 It is imported and made available along with the new default workspaces.